Rules & Guidelines

 • Lifeguards and pool rules must be adhered to during water activities.

-• Campers will be taught to use and drive farm equipment; repairs for damage due to misuse or "joy riding" will be the parents' responsibility.
+• Campers will be taught to use and drive farm equipment; repairs for damage due to misuse or "joy

 • Respect the personal space of others.